hollodotme/readis/README.md

  * Listing of found keys with variable limit
  * Basic information about keys
  * Viewing the content of keys and hash keys
+ * Prettyfied JSON view, if value is a JSON string
  * Listing of slow logs
  * Table with all the current server instance information / stats
  * Table with all the current server configs